axept/prejss/README.md

 But when you develop Web Applications and complex UIs, CSS is something like legacy.

-Since 2015 we use React Native where [styles are defining by JavaScript objects](https://facebook.github.io/react-native/docs/style.html) and we found it extermely useful.
+Since 2015 we use React Native where [styles are defined by JavaScript objects](https://facebook.github.io/react-native/docs/style.html) and we found it extremely useful.

 But how to migrate from CSS/SCSS to JSS "smoothly and on-time"?